Procurement Glossary

 What are quality audits?

-Quality audits are systematic and independent checks that serve to evaluate compliance with quality management in purchasing and processes within a company or at suppliers.
+Quality audits are systematic and independent checks that serve to evaluate compliance with quality management in Procurement and processes within a company or at suppliers.
 They check whether products, services and processes meet the specified requirements and identify opportunities for improvement.
 Regular audits ensure that quality targets are achieved and continuously improved.

 Core elements of quality audits

-• Importance of quality audits in purchasing
+Importance of quality audits in Procurement

 In procurement, quality audits are a key tool for ensuring the quality of purchased products and services.
 They make it possible to evaluate the performance of suppliers, minimize risks and check compliance with legal and contractual requirements.
-Through effective audits, purchasing strengthens its position, increases the reliability of the supply chain and contributes to customer satisfaction.
+Through effective audits, Procurement strengthens its position, increases the reliability of the supply chain and contributes to customer satisfaction.

 Quality audits: From manual checklists to digital real-time assessments